XChen1998/CE-7454-Project-1/README.md

 # CE 7454 Project 1 Report: CelebAMask-HQ Face Parsing

 This repository contains the implementation of several deep learning models for semantic segmentation, including the SegFormer model.
 The models were implemented using PyTorch, and Jupyter Notebooks (`.ipynb`) were used for code execution and analysis.
 All files and necessary scripts are provided to reproduce the results and experiments described in the project.
-(You may have to unzip the four folders for the four models!)

 **The best result and all corresponding files are in the SegFormer folder**